PlayFab's New Free Tier: 1,000 Players Unless You Ship on Xbox

 If you're migrating off PlayFab, the work is real but bounded.
 Here's what your engineering team actually touches:

-• CloudScript handlers - server-authoritative game logic running in PlayFab needs a new home (your own backend service, or the equivalent feature in your new BaaS).
+- CloudScript handlers - server-authoritative game logic running in PlayFab needs a new home (your own backend service, or the equivalent feature in your new BaaS).
+Note that classic CloudScript is one of the services Foundation Mode blocks anyway.

 Two to four engineering weeks is the standard estimate for a mature title.
 Most of the time is in the player ID migration and validation, not the API call rewrites.

-If you were on PlayFab Development Mode and you got blindsided by the March 11 cap, here's the decision tree:
+If you were evaluating on PlayFab's old terms and the March restructure caught you out, here's the decision tree:

-• Shipping on Xbox in the next 12 months: Foundation Mode is genuinely free and the path of least resistance.
-Sign up, link Partner Center, move on.
+- Shipping on Xbox in the next 12 months: Foundation Mode is genuinely free for the included services and the path of least resistance.
+Check the blocked-services list first (no Multiplayer Servers, no UGC, no classic CloudScript), then sign up, link Partner Center, move on.

-• Not shipping on Xbox, indie / mid-size: Crux.
-Free tier covers a real playtest, no platform gating, and the paid plans are flat-rate instead of usage-based meter math.
+- Not shipping on Xbox, indie / mid-size: Crux.
+The free Dev tier covers a real playtest, no platform gating, and the paid plans are flat-rate instead of usage-based meter math.
 See pricing.

 Related reading